-Expected Family Contribution (EFC) is an eligibility index used by Financial Aid Offices for distributing funds and is calculated according to a formula established by law.
-The formula uses the information you supplied on your Free Application for Federal Student Aid (FAFSA).
-The EFC is on your Student Aid Report and in the Finances area of your PAWS Student Center.
+Beginning with the 2024-25 academic year, the Expected Family Contribution (EFC) has been replaced with the Student Aid Index (SAI).
+The concept is the same, as it is an eligibility index used by Financial Aid Offices for distributing funds and is calculated according to a formula established by law.
+The formula still uses the information you supplied on your Free Application for Federal Student Aid (FAFSA), but there have been changes to the formula.
+The changes should increase eligibility for many students, but some will see a decrease in their eligibility.
+You can find the SAI on your FAFSA Submission Summary and in the Finances area of your PAWS Student Center.

-The EFC is not the amount you pay.
-The financial aid offer is based on both your demonstrated financial need as well as the availability of funds.
+The SAI is not the amount you pay.
+In addition to the SAI, the financial aid offer is based on your demonstrated financial need as well as the availability of funds.
 It is not unusual for some funds to be depleted early in the processing cycle.
 Your file was given maximum consideration for all funds available at the time your eligibility was determined.
 Most financial aid programs require that you have financial need to be eligible to participate.
 However, a few programs do not require financial need.

-What you should do is take your budget figure and subtract the amount of financial aid you are eligible to receive.
+Take your budget figure and subtract the amount of financial aid you are eligible to receive.
 The result may be closer to what the family actually needs to contribute.
 In other words, your calculations will look like: